-Alex Ates is a theater artist from New Orleans.
-He is the Director of Theater at Westtown School, a Quaker-rooted boarding and day school in West Chester, Pennsylvania.
+Alex Ates is the Director of Pre-K-12 Visual and Performing Arts and David Mallery Fellow at Westtown School, a Quaker day and boarding school in West Chester, Pennslyvania.

 Alex specializes in new play development and adapting Shakespeare.
 As a director, Alex has been a guest artist at Emerson College, Agnes Scott College, and Tulane University.
 He has incubated 11 new works.